saturnism/hotrod-demo/hotrod-demo/README.md

 ### INITIAL_LIST
 Set the `INITIAL_LIST` to at least one HotRod server.
 See HotRod Client documentation equivalent of: http://docs.jboss.org/infinispan/5.1/apidocs/org/infinispan/client/hotrod/RemoteCacheManager.html#RemoteCacheManager(java.lang.String,%20boolean)

+### CACHE_NAME
+Set the `CACHE_NAME` to the name of the cache you want to use.
+By default, JDG comes w/ "namedCache" configuration.
+For Infinispan, try "___defaultcache".

 ### Demos to Run
 If you don't want to run something, comment it out.
 For `TwitterDemoClient`, you'll need to pass in a `Consumer Key` and a `Consumer Secret`.
 If you don't have one, go to https://dev.twitter.com/apps and create a new application.